ericscaglioni/react-my-resume/README.md

-# Project Title
+# My Resumé
-This is my own CV built in React JS tecnology
+This is my own CV built in React!

 ## Getting Started
 After cloned this repository you should run the following command before anything else